neilbrown/edlib/README.md

 -----------

-“Messageline” trims the bottom line off a pane (providing a pane which is slightly smaller) and will displays messages in this pane until the next keyboard command.
+“Messageline” trims the bottom line off a pane (providing a pane which is slightly smaller) and will display messages in this pane until the next keyboard command.

 Input
 -----

-A pane of this module store some state related to the current input context, including a modifier prefix and a repeat count.
+A pane of this module stores some state related to the current input context, including a modifier prefix and a repeat count.

 When a “keystroke” command is received the prefix is added to the key